-What about a family vacation with a little more excitement and a little less hassle?
-Where the logistics are planned, and all you have to do is show up and enjoy?
-Where there’s a little something for everyone, including memories to last a lifetime?
+When it’s time for your family to take its next vacation, chances are you’re going to be looking for something with a little more excitement and a little less hassle.
+Like where the logistics are planned, and all you have to do is show up and enjoy.
+And where there’s a little something for everyone, including memories to last a lifetime!

 Because let’s be honest: You’ve done the beach trip, schlepping the chairs, the packed cooler, and the bag of sandcastle accessories to and from the car every day.
 You’ve tried the amusement park thing, with the long lines, blistering temps, and $12 bottles of water.
 You’ve even attempted the purely historical excursions, which always end up being less about the Battle of Bunker Hill and more about the battle of getting your kids to get off their phones.

 Biketours.com believes that family trips can be a chance for the group to live a little, and learn a lot, all while having a whole lot of fun.
 We offer many trips that will work for the whole family, with tours tailored toward the needs of children of all ages.